the-argus/zig-buildsystem-docs/EXAMPLE_1_BASIC_EXECUTABLE.md

 ```

 Here it is, the ultimate step: setting the build to actual depend on the compilation
 of this executable.
-If you do not do this step, the exe will basically not be
+If you do not do this step, the exe will not be a part of the
+build graph and therefore be ignored.

+All done.
+Now run `zig build` to get the executable in `zig-out/bin/`.